KirkbyMalham.info

 The 1841 census reveals the local cotton industry at its height, with 24 residents of Kirkby Malham and Hanlith working in the cotton mills.
 However later census years only show between 9-17 local residents were working in the Cotton industry and by 1891 the census reveals only one at Scalegill- George Jones, listed as a cotton spinner.

 It’s not clear exactly when cotton production finally ceased at Hanlith, but the only occupant shown in the 1901 census is John Clark, joiner and his family.
-After the death of John Bonny Dewhirst in 1904, the company was re-organised and all production was ceased at the Malhamdale mills.
+After the death of John Bonny Dewhirst in 1904, the company was re-organised and production had ceased at all the Malhamdale mills.

 Chickens

-After WW2 Scalegill Mill was leased by the Sharp family from Skellands for the expansion of their poultry business.
+After WW2 Scalegill Mill was leased as a site for the poultry business of John Sharp, a member of the Sharp family of Skellands.
 The upper floors were used as deep litter and battery poultry houses, with a brooder room and storage on the ground floor.
-Mr J Sharp was still the tenant, paying £95 pa for the lease, when it was offered for sale with the Hanlith Hall Estate in 1959.
-The Mill was purchased by William Sharp, and was run as an egg production unit by his son John.
-It continued to be used for the poultry business until it was sold around 1975.
+Mr J Sharp was still the tenant when it was offered for sale as part of the Hanlith Hall Estate in 1959.
+The Mill was purchased by him in 1960 for the sum of £1,700 and continued to run as an egg production unit until it was sold again around 1975.

 A spring at the mill feeds a hydraulic ram pump which provided water to a cistern in Hanlith above Coachman’s Cottage.
-An electric pump was also installed to pump water from the dam to supplement the sometimes irregular spring supplies.
-Much of that township’s water come from the moor above the Hanlith, and served most of the houses and farms.
+Much of that township’s water came from the moor above Hanlith and served most of the houses and farms.
 Most homes have now installed boreholes and pumps to ensure a constant supply of potable water.

-John and Ruth Robinson purchased the mill in 1975 and converted it to provide a house, 4 holiday flats and 3 cottages, and it was offered it for sale as separate units in 1981.
-Subsequently it was sold as one complex and run by Gordon and Heather Durham and then David and Pam Hall.
-The complex was put on the market again in 1999, the apartments and cottages being sold to a company who then sold them off individually.
+John and Ruth Robinson purchased the mill in 1975 and converted it to provide a house, 4 holiday flats and 3 cottages and when they left in 1981 it was offered for sale as separate units.
+Subsequently it was sold as one complex and run firstly by Gordon and Heather Durham and then by David and Pam Hall.
+The complex was put on the market again in 1999 and the apartments and cottages sold to a company who then sold them off individually.

 Bibliography: